Luna-Stars/aoc2017/README.md

 # Advent of Code 2017

 My solutions to http://adventofcode.com/ for 2017.
-Most solutions in Python.
+All final solutions will be in Python and documented with my thoughts.

 ## Progress
 ### Basic solutions: